asdacosta/Projects-html_css_js/README.md

 npm test file_name.spec.js
 ```

-Running it without any changes to the test file will test all conditions on the JavaScript file and the expected output should be `n passed, n total`.
+Running it without any changes to the test file will test all conditions on the JavaScript file and the expected output should be `n passed, n total`. <br>
 NB: npm should be installed already and after copying the files, run:

 ```shell